Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-\sys-robustified models demonstrate considerable robustness improvement against \sys, Amoeba and BAP.
-However, we do not claim that \sys-robustified models are robust against any possible attacks.
-First, the ASR for \sys-robustified models doesn't drop to 0, meaning that these attack methods can still find adversarial samples against the robustified models.
-Second, as an empirical way of robustification, we don't have a theoretical guarantee that the robustified models are robust against the full spectrum of perturbation.
-Figure~\ref{apdx:asr-robust-vca-weak-amoeba} shows that there still exists at least one such that the \sys-robustified model doesn't provide enough robustness.
-Still, this work presents a clear, extendible move towards the right direction.
+While \sys-robustified models demonstrate considerable robustness improvement against \sys, Amoeba and BAP (as discussed in Findings 3 and 4), we do not claim that \sys-robustified models are robust against any possible attacks.
+First, the ASR for \sys-robustified models doesn't drop to 0, meaning that these attack methods can still find adversarial samples against the robustified models, albeit less.
+Second, \sys assessment is empirical and does not provide theoretical guarantees that the robustified models are robust against the full spectrum of perturbation.